zerubeus/type-selection/README.md

 ## How to Use

 1. Select any text on a webpage
-2. Right-click and select `Type Selection` from the context menu
+2. Right-click and select `TypePractice Select` from the context menu
 3. Start typing the selected text:
    - Correctly typed characters turn green
    - Current character to type is highlighted in blue
    - Incorrect typing is shown in red
    - Spaces must be typed to proceed to the next word
-4. Press `Esc` to exit Type Selection mode
+4. Press `Esc` to exit typing mode

 ## Installation